Journal of Cheminformatics: Abstracting and indexing

 According to the Journal Citation Reports, the journal has a 2021 impact factor of 8.489.
-The most cited paper is on a cross-platform molecule editor and visualizer called Avogadro, which has been cited more than 6800 times as of June 2024 according to the Web of Science.
+The most cited papers are those on a cross-platform molecule editor and visualizer called Avogadro, which has been cited more than 7400 times and Open Babel, an open source cheminformatics toolkit, cited more than 7600 times, as of April 2026 according to the Web of Science.